 The vertex of $\bmX$ is defined as the function

 \end{defn}

-The most common choices of the index set $T$ of a max-id process are subsets of $\R^d$ and $\Z^d$.
-However, since requiring additional structure for $T$ does not yield any simplifications in the following discussions, we keep the discussion as general as possible.
+The most common choices for the index set $T$ of a max-id process are subsets of $\R^d$ and $\Z^d$.
+However, since requiring additional structure for $T$ does not yield any simplifications in the following derivations, we keep the discussion as general as possible.